HM Prison Forest Bank: Reports

-In December of the same year, the prison was severely criticised by the Chief Inspector of Prisons for high levels of violence and drug taking amongst inmates.
-The inspection found that in one month alone, more than 2 kg of cannabis, 60 g of heroin, and 4.6 g of cocaine were found at Forest Bank, and 40 per cent of compulsory drug tests were positive.
-The report also found a significant deterioration in safety for staff, and inmates at the prison with routine intimidation of staff, prisoner assaults on other prisoners running at 25 a month, and staff turnover of 25 per cent a year.
+In December 2005, the prison was severely criticised by the Chief Inspector of Prisons for high levels of violence and drug taking amongst inmates.
+The inspection found that, in one month alone, more than 2 kg of cannabis, 60 g of heroin, and 4.6 g of cocaine were found, and 40 per cent of compulsory drug tests were positive.
+The report also found a significant deterioration in safety for staff and inmates with routine intimidation of staff, prisoner assaults on other prisoners running at 25 a month, and staff turnover of 25 per cent a year.
 There had also been 2,500 prisoner discipline hearings in six months.